AA/PPS 02.03.01 - Conduct and Planning of Courses

 a field trip or off-campus activity required for a non-elective course essential to the student’s degree program;

-Faculty members are required to certify their census rosters, 4th class day for summer semesters and 12th class day for fall/spring semesters).
-These records are retained by the Registrar’s Office permanently.
+Faculty members are required to certify their census rosters (fourth class day for summer semesters and twelfth class day for fall and spring semesters).
+These records are permanently retained by the Office of the University Registrar.

 Instructors are encouraged to announce their attendance policies early in the semester.
 Attendance policies should also be specified on each course syllabus.

-Further information concerning absence policies is included in the Faculty Handbook under the heading of “Student Absence Policy” (Faculty Handbook, 13th edition, p.
-64).
+Further information concerning attendance policies is included in the Faculty Handbook (pg.
+61) under the heading “Student Attendance Policy.”

-If a student refuses to drop a course for which he or she does not have the required prerequisites, the department chair or school director may drop him or her from the course.
+If a student refuses to drop a course for which they do not have the required prerequisites, the department chair or school director may drop them from the course.

 CORE CURRICULUM COURSES

 Core curriculum courses are intended to provide general education for undergraduate students.
-In teaching them, instructors should emphasize information and skills valuable to all students regardless of their majors.
-The instructor should also emphasize aspects of the course that are related to other core curriculum courses.
+In teaching them, instructors should emphasize information and skills valuable to all students, regardless of their majors.
+Instructors should also emphasize aspects of the course that are related to other core curriculum courses.

-Instructors in core curriculum courses have an especially strong responsibility to identify academic weaknesses such as deficiencies in writing, critical thinking, or mathematical skills and to refer students to the appropriate agencies for assistance.
+Instructors in core curriculum courses have a particularly important responsibility to identify academic weaknesses such as deficiencies in writing, critical thinking, or mathematical skills and to refer students to the appropriate agencies for assistance.

-Grade symbols are defined in the Undergraduate and Graduate Catalogs under the heading, "Grade Symbols"; and in the Faculty Handbook under the heading of “Grades,” in a section entitled “Policies Relating to the Teaching Function.”
-This subheading includes information from those documents as well as other University policies.
+Grade symbols are defined in the undergraduate and graduate catalogs under the heading “Grade Symbols,” and in the Faculty Handbook (pg.
+60), under the heading “Grades,” in the section entitled “Policies Relating to the Teaching Function.”
+This subheading includes information from those documents, as well as other university policies.